cloudsigma/cloudsigma-docs/drives.rst

 .. http:delete:: /drives/

-   Deletes multiple mounted or unmounted drives specified by their UUID's.
+   Deletes multiple mounted or unmounted drives specified by their UUIDs.

       :statuscode 204: No content, object deletion started.